Connect to Amazon Web Services (AWS) to:

 Note: The AWS integration must be set up with Role delegation to use this feature.

-To add Cloud Security Posture Management to an existing AWS integration, follow the steps below to enable resource collection.
+To add Cloud Security Management Misconfigurations to an existing AWS integration, follow the steps below to enable resource collection.

 Provide the necessary permissions to the Datadog IAM role with the automatic or manual steps: